anilmainali/Selenium/README.md

 "Selenium automates browsers.
 That's it!
 What you do with that power is entirely up to you."

--Open Source.FREE
+- Selenium is an open source.Which means FREE.

--Used for Web Based Applications.
+-It is Used for Web Based Applications.

--Works On Multiple Operating Systems.Windows,Mac OSX,Linux,Soraris
+- You can work on multiple operating systems using selenium.
+  - Windows
+  - Mac OSX
+  - Linux
+  - Soraris

 -Supprts multiple Language